karan37/restaurants-by-city/README.md

 ## Technical QuestionS

 ### Question 1
 It took me around a couple hours to implement this solution.
-I tried to make sure that atleast my submission has a solution that follows the user stor provided.
+I tried to make sure that atleast my submission has a solution that follows the user story provided.
+Also focusing on meeting WCAG compliance.
 I wish I had more time to be able to better style this project as well write some tests for it.

 ### Question 2
 Spread operators have been quite handy at returning new, un-mutated, objects from reducers eg.